slinningsander/Sounds-Good-Music-Finder/README.md

 We used Cypress to make and execute an automated End-To-End test that would test the functionality found in the application.
 We decided to have all the tests in one file to make it easier for others to run the test smoothly.
 An alternative would be to have the tests in separate files that would correspond to different user scenarios.

 The testing covers all of our functionality, that being filters, sorting, searching and commenting on songs.
 We additionally have some testing that makes sure the different pages and components render correctly, given a user action.
-It should also be noted that we only test alphabetical sorting once, even though it is a reoccurring feature.
+It should also be noted that we only test alphabetical sorting once, even though it is a recurring feature.
 This is because any more of those tests would be redundant.

 To run the Cypress test, you need to be in the "Sounds-Good" repo and write the following command: